teachyourselfcoding/tp/docs/UserGuide.md

 + The information will be imported and exported automatically by the app.

-+ If you see the error message when loading, such as `No proper comman detected`, please check if the files are modified accidentally.
++ If you see the error message when loading, such as `No proper comman detected`, please check if the files are modified accidentally or try deleting the files to make the app before launching again.

 ## Add a Module: `module`